 The most versatile shape tool is the Bezier tool, which lets you draw straight lines, polygonal paths, and Bezier curves.
 For a straight line segment, click at the first endpoint of the line, then double-click at the second endpoint.
 For a polygonal path, just click on a series of points and double-click the final point.
 Inkscape refers to the endpoints and vertices of the path as "nodes."
 For a more general curved shape, I have found it easiest to start with a polygonal shape, which can then be edited to turn the straight sides into curves.

-Once you have the polygonal path, switch to the Control Point Editing Tool (F2) to modify the shape.
+Once you have the polygonal path, switch to the Control Point Editing Tool (F2 or N key) to modify the shape.
 (You might need to click a shape to begin editing it.)
 With that tool, you can drag the middle of a line segment to make it into a curve.
 You can also drag the path's nodes.
 When you click the node at an end of a curved segment, handles will appear, and you can drag the control points at the ends of the handles to adjust the shape.
 (This is all very much like editing Bezier paths in Gimp.)
 You should note these four button icons in the tool options bar for the Control Point Editing Tool: